The Coach House: 4-night mindfulness, nature & eco retreats

-You'll be cared for full-board in The Coach House, with plenty of time for rest, reflection and nature connection in the very special location of the Sharpham Estate.
+You'll be cared for full-board, with plenty of time for rest, reflection and nature connection in the very special location of the Sharpham Estate.

-This retreat is for you if you want to
+This eco-retreat is for you if you want to

 - Explore the benefits of nature-based mindfulness and mindfulness meditation

 - Develop a wider ecological awareness and understanding of your place in the world as part of, rather than separate from, nature

-What you’ll experience on this nature & gardening retreat
+What you’ll experience on this nature & eco retreat